upodesta/inlone-ruby/_posts/2019-7-18-recommendations-for-national-board-of-revenue.md

 ﻿---
 layout: post
-title:  Recommendations for National Board of Revenue
+title:  Recommendations for NBR, Bangladesh
 ---

 The major reform of tax administration occurred in the 1990s, in